 Outside of people within the profession, it is confusing what the differences are between nutritionists, dietitians, and sports dietitians.

-I recall that even halfway through my university degree that was focused on providing the qualification of becoming an accredited practising dietitian, we got asked what the difference was from one of our lecturers and nobody in the room had a good answer.
+Halfway through my university degree that was focused on providing the qualification of becoming an accredited practising dietitian, we got asked what the difference was from one of our lecturers.
+Nobody in the room had a good answer.
+That is pretty crazy when you think about it.

 And regarding becoming a sports dietitian, I did not know the full requirements until near graduation, or maybe even slightly after.